voidism/mfcc_extractor/README.md

 def padding_fn(tensor_list):
     lens = [len(x) for x in tensor_list]
     max_len = max(lens)
-    # you can sort tensors by length here, if you want to use pack sequence for RNNs before pytorch-1.1
+    # you can sort tensors by length here, if you want to use pack sequence for RNNs for old torch version
     ret = []
     for array in tensor_list:
         ret.append(torch.cat((array, torch.zeros(max_len - len(array), array.shape[-1], device=array.device, dtype=array.dtype)), dim=0).unsqueeze(0))